 We’ve wanted to solve this problem for a year and a half at Mithril Security.
 We have built BlindAI, then BastionAI, two tools to help train and deploy models in a Trusted Execution Environment, so that data can be shared with AI models without ever exposing the data in clear to anyone else.
 Making deep learning training and deployment more privacy-friendly helps cover many scenarios considered too sensitive today, such as facial recognition or speech recognition for therapy sessions.

 Adding privacy to data exploration and ML

 However, many of our users gave us feedback that deep learning was not enough: they wanted to open access to their datasets for remote data exploration, statistics, and machine learning.
 Data owners, such as hospitals, encounter many challenges to onboard third parties, like startups or researchers, because it is very hard to control what is shared.

 - If you want an interactive remote collaboration, the most common solution is to give access to a Jupyter Notebook.
 But even if you isolate Jupyter, the dataset shared can be fully recovered.
 It is so easy that you could use a simple 'for' loop to print a whole dataset and extract it without the data owner realizing it.
-This can happen because the execution of arbitrary Python code is allowed in Jupyter notebooks to ensure interactive collaborations, and there are no native tools to filter queries.
+This can happen because the execution of arbitrary Python code is allowed in Jupyter Notebooks to ensure interactive collaborations, and there are no native tools to filter queries.